sirjuddington/SLADE/docs/mkdocs/md/Examples/FindTextInEntries.md

 end

 -- Prompt for search term
-local search = App.PromptString('Find Text In Entries', 'Enter text to find in all entries', '')
+local search = UI.PromptString('Find Text In Entries', 'Enter text to find in all entries', '')

 -- Go through all entries in the currently selected archive for _,entry in ipairs(App.CurrentArchive().entries) do